Kopernicus/Kopernicus/README.md

 ﻿Kopernicus
 ==============================
-August 13, 2021
+October 29, 2021
 * Created by: BryceSchroeder and Teknoman117 (aka.
 Nathaniel R. Lewis)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version (release-59):
+New in this latest version (release-60):

 1.)
-Fix for bad shadows fix code on internal version 1.9.x code branch.
+Minor fix to grass texturing at KSC in some custom mods.

 Known Bugs: